renovatebot/renovate/docs/usage/self-hosted-configuration.md

 }
 ```

-## composerIgnorePlatformReq
+## composerIgnorePlatformReqs

 Set the platform requirements you want to exclude when using Composer.
 Each item will be added to the composer command with `--ignore-platform-req`.

-Note that for this to have an effect, you will need to set the Renovate option `composerIgnorePlatformReqs` to `false`.
+When set to an empty array, `--ignore-platform-reqs` will be added to the Composer command.

-## composerIgnorePlatformReqs

-Set to `false` to prevent usage of `--ignore-platform-reqs` in the Composer package manager.
+Set to `null` to prevent usage of `--ignore-platform-reqs` and `--ignore-platform-req` in the Composer package manager.

 ## customEnvVariables